sanukag/ai-maintenance-assistant/docs/web-interface.md

 ## Current boundary

 The interface is local and unauthenticated.
-It does not yet provide user roles, saved question history, feedback capture or streaming answers.
+It does not yet provide user roles, feedback capture or streaming answers.
 Settings deliberately reports configuration but does not edit provider values or accept API keys in the browser.